kdubovikov/blog/_posts/2020-09-21-building-a-weather-station-bot.md

 <!--more-->

 # Writing a Weather Station Bot
 In the [previous post](https://blog.kdubovikov.ml/articles/rust/async-unicorns-love-rust) we have covered the basics of the asynchronous programming in Rust, which will allow us to write a telegram bot that reads measurements from MQTT server and send notification messages to Telegram.
-The complete source code for this post is hosted in a GitHub repository.
+The complete source code for this post is hosted in a [GitHub repository which you can access by following this link](https://github.com/kdubovikov/weather-station-bot).

 This project will use a few libraries which will greatly simplify our work: